Resources

 Fixed Indexed Annuities aren't designed to outperform the market.
 They are designed to protect your principal while allowing you to participate in the positive movement of the stock market.

 We don’t like to compare them to the stock market because we believe they aren’t designed to compete with the stock market.
 They are designed to compete with bonds, CDs and other historically less volatile investments.
-Having your “safe” money (i.e., money you are less comfortable putting at risk) indexing to a growth tool like the S&P 500 while still having principal protection can provide the potential for higher annual returns than other less volatile or more secure investments, such as bonds or CDs.
+Having your “safe” money (i.e., money you are less comfortable putting at risk) indexing the S&P 500 while still having principal protection can provide the potential for higher annual returns than other less volatile investments, such as bonds or CDs.

-The above example demonstrates the “Power of Zero,” and how a financial tool like a fixed indexed annuity has the potential to provide higher returns compared to bonds or CDs, without taking on the volatility of, for example, a direct investment in the S&P 500.
+The above example demonstrates the “Power of Zero,” and how a financial tool like a fixed indexed annuity has the potential to provide higher returns compared to bonds or CDs, without taking on stock market volatility.

 If the S&P 500 rebounds, your account grows in value based on earning a portion of that positive movement in the index.
 In the above example, the portion you earn is subject to a 50% participation rate, no cap and an annual reset.
 The principal protection feature means that you do not participate in market declines, but you start tracking the market from where it is on your contract anniversary due to the “Reset Feature”.